· Mason Everett · Reviews · 7 min read

 Gransfors Bruk Splitting Maul

-Best in class for shock absorption and overall performance
+Best in class for Swedish hand-forged quality

 Product Specs